Back to all posts

 Making these decisions might seem like a lot, but it’s really about understanding your options and picking what feels right for your business.
 Do you want a card that feels classic and luxurious, or one that’s modern and bold?
 By exploring foil colors, paper types, and special finishes, you can create a design that not only looks incredible but also feels substantial in your client’s hand.
 Let’s walk through the key choices you’ll be making.

-Explore Popular Foil Colors
+From Gold to Rose Gold: Popular Foil Colors

 The foil color you choose for the edge sets the entire mood for your business card.
 Classic choices like gold, silver, and copper are always popular for a reason.
 Gold offers a touch of timeless luxury and sophistication, while silver provides a sleek, modern feel.
 Copper is a fantastic option for a warm, rustic, or industrial-chic brand.
 Beyond the classics, many printers offer a wider spectrum of colors, including rose gold, blue, red, and even holographic foils.
 The key is to select a color that complements your brand’s palette and the overall design of your business cards.
 A well-chosen foil edge makes your logo and contact information pop.

-Select the Right Paper Stock
+How to Choose the Right Paper Stock

 The paper you print on is just as important as the design itself.
 For foil edge cards, thickness is crucial.
 A thicker, more rigid card not only feels more premium but also provides a better surface for the foil application.
 Look for paper stock that is at least 32pt (points) thick.
 This substantial weight gives the card a durable, high-end quality and makes the colored edge more prominent.
 A flimsy card simply won’t deliver the same impact.
 Choosing a heavy, uncoated stock often works best, as it absorbs the foil beautifully and gives your card a satisfying, tactile feel that people will remember long after your meeting ends.

-Combine Finishes for a Unique Design
+Mixing Finishes for a Truly Unique Card

 Why stop at just a foil edge?
 You can layer different finishes to create a business card with incredible depth and texture.
 Imagine pairing a gold foil edge with an embossed logo that’s literally raised off the card’s surface.
 Or, you could add Spot UV, a glossy coating applied to specific areas, to make your logo or certain text shine.
 Other popular options include debossing (where the design is imprinted into the card), custom die-cuts for unique shapes, and classic foil stamping on the face of the card.
 Combining these custom print solutions allows you to craft a multi-sensory experience that makes your card a true conversation starter.